IMF, World Bank prioritize vaccine access to end pandemic

 Still, the $50 billion plan is a good sign, and the IMF and other organizations should push to “make sure it is on the table” at the two-day G7 meeting concluding Saturday, Mazarei said.

-He notes US President Joe Biden's administration already has shown more support for the multilateral initiatives than his predecessor, including one to boost the IMF's allocation of its reserve currency -- Special Drawing Rights -- by $650 billion.
+He notes US President Joe Biden’s administration already has shown more support for the multilateral initiatives than his predecessor, including one to boost the IMF’s allocation of its reserve currency — Special Drawing Rights — by $650 billion.—AFP